cdntinker/In-Wall-POE/README.md

 >
 > The outline on layer User3 is a fairly accurate representation of an Ethernet plug in the back of the EAP235.
 >
-> You'll note there is some interferance.
+> ~~You'll note there is some interferance.
 This can be mitigated by leaving this board loose in the blastic box.
-(Not perfect, but... meh...)
+(Not perfect, but... meh...)~~

 > [!TIP]
 > Actual board should fit in ANY North American box.

 > [!NOTE]
 > See notations in the schematic and refer to the datasheet for information about resistors R1-R3.

+2024/01/22: upgraded from the overkill Ethernet jack to a better fit plus magnetics...